Change is needed. Learning to read can change a child’s life.

-CEO Dr. Patricia Scanlon comments on an article in Forbes this week entitled “How ‘Reading Instruction’ Oppresses Black and Brown Children”.
+CEO Dr. Patricia Scanlon commented on an article this week entitled “How ‘Reading Instruction’ Fails Black and Brown Children.”

-‘On national tests last year, only 18 percent of black 4th-graders scored proficient or above in reading; the figure for white 4th-graders was 45 percent.’
+Writing in Forbes, Natalie Wexler gave an ominous assessment of the huge inequalities in US schools with regard to reading: “On national tests last year, only 18 percent of black 4th-graders scored proficient or above in reading; the figure for white 4th-graders was 45 percent.”

 As Dr. Scanlon commented, change is needed.
 Learning to read can change the trajectory of a child’s life.